ThatOneRachel/EscapeMazeGame/README.md

 # EspaceMazeGame
-Game Created for the Algoritms and Programming class by students Maximus and Raquel
+Game Created for the Algoritms and Programming class by students Maximus and Raquel.